energy-modelling-toolkit/Dispa-SET/Docs/overview.rst

 --------

 - Minimum and maximum power for each unit
-- Power plant constraints: minimum power, ramping limits, Minimum up/down times, start-up, no-load costs
+- Power plant constraints: minimum power, ramping limits, minimum up/down times, start-up and no-load costs
-- Outages (forced and planned) for each units
+- Outages (forced and planned) for each unit
-- Reserves (spinning & non-spinning) up and down
+- Generalised reserve system with European reserve types (FFR, FCR, aFRR, mFRR) — both upward and downward
+- System inertia requirements: synchronous inertia from conventional units and virtual inertia from inverter-based resources
-- Load Shedding
+- Under Frequency Load Shedding (UFLS) and Optional Downward Flexibility Management (OFDM) as emergency frequency services
+- Load shedding
-- Curtailment
+- Curtailment of variable renewable generation
-- Pumped-hydro storage
+- Pumped-hydro storage, batteries, and generic storage with alert/flood-control bounds
 - Non-dispatchable units (e.g. wind turbines, run-of-river, etc.)
-- Multi-nodes with capacity constraints on the lines (congestion)
+- Multi-node network with NTC or DC Power Flow (PTDF) constraints
-- Constraints on the targets for renewables and/or CO2 emissions
+- Emission caps per zone and pollutant
 - CHP power plants and thermal storage
-- Power-to-heat (heat pump, electrical heater) and thermal storage
+- Power-to-X and X-to-Power units for sector coupling (heat, hydrogen, Power-to-Liquid, etc.)
+- Boundary sector model for representing non-electric energy sectors with storage, flexible demand and supply
-- DSM-ready demand
+- DSM-ready demand and flexible demand model
-- Integrated mid-term scheduling and short-term optimal dispatch
+- Integrated mid-term scheduling (MTS) and short-term optimal dispatch
+- Rolling horizon simulation with configurable horizon and look-ahead period
-- Different model formulations and levels of clustering complexity generated from the same dataset.
+- Multiple model formulations (LP, MIP, integer clustering) generated from the same dataset
+- Python-based solver using `linopy`_ as an alternative to the GAMS/Gurobi solver

 The demand is assumed to be inelastic to the price signal.
 The MILP objective function is therefore the total generation cost over the optimization period.